matikin9/gtfs.org/src/pages/home/home.md

 - Is used by thousands of public transport providers
 - Is consumed by hundreds of [software applications](/applications)

 This site includes GTFS documentation, best practices, examples and links to resources and tools.
 To start creating your own GTFS feed, see the [getting started](/getting-started) section.
 Information about the benefits of high quality GTFS data can be found [here](http://transitcenter.org/publications/transit_data/).

-Finally, the specification is not set in stone, anyone can propose changes to [GTFS-realtime](realtime/changes/) or [GTFS-static](/changes).
+The GTFS specification is not set in stone.
+Users can propose changes to [GTFS-realtime](realtime/change-process/) or [GTFS-static](/change-process).

 [More GTFS background](/gtfs-background)